 For example, if the DSU trading in ex-ante is paid 70, but the TSSU does not trade and therefore has an imbalance at a price of 90 for the equal and opposite volume as the DSU being paid 70, then they have made a net loss of 20 across that volume.

-The TSSU could trade to buy that volume ex-ante, get charged 70 for it leaving them net neutral in energy revenue when considered against the DSU, and without an imbalance so the price of 90 doesn’t get charged to them.
+The TSSU could trade to buy that volume ex-ante, get charged 70 for it, leaving them net neutral in energy revenue when considered against the DSU, and without an imbalance so the price of 90 doesn’t get charged to them.
 While the part of this modification which makes the Meter value of the TSSU equal to the input meter value from the MDPs in times of price spikes (typically a 0MWh meter value) ensures that the DSU balancing market volumes are paid the imbalance price without it being removed from them through the TSSU imbalance, it does not ensure that the energy revenue the unit should retain through an ex-ante market trade priced above the strike price is retained at the ex-ante price, rather it settles it at the Imbalance Settlement Price.

 Therefore an adjustment is needed to either increase or decrease the net payment in addition to what the unit has received in CIMB at the Imbalance Settlement Price to ensure they are net settled for those volumes at the relevant ex-ante market price;